Updated July 6th, 2020

 If the value of the restored vehicle is more than getting a new one the insurer will file for a total loss.

 It wouldn’t be smart financially to repair your car.
+This is when total loss settlement negotiation becomes necessary.

 Below is a table of the total loss value for a vehicle in each state.